LittleKingsguard/Eternity-Core/Systems/DiceEngine/Tiers/SpendingTiers/GoalBoost.md

-The player may choose to increase the amount of Impact committed to a Goal within the Scene by 1, either as Investment or Bonus.
+The player may choose to increase the amount of Agency/Impact committed to a Goal within the Scene by 1.